pantheon-systems/quicksilver-examples/nexmo_sms_notification/README.md

 1. [Sign up and Register at Nexmo and get free credits](https://dashboard.nexmo.com/sign-up) from your Nexmo SMS Website.
 You may use this sms api in more 225 countries.

-2. Run composer in root folder of nexmo plugin
+2. Clone the repo and run composer in root folder of nexmo plugin
 ```
 composer require nexmo/client
 ```